Belvedere College

 Belvedere College S.J. is a fee-paying voluntary secondary school for boys in Dublin, Ireland.

 Formally established in 1832 at Hardwicke Street in north inner city Dublin, the school was later moved to Belvedere House in 1841 and it is for this building that the school is named.
-It remains in the same location as of 2025.
+It remains in the same location as of 2026.

 The school has numerous notable alumni in the arts, politics, sports, science, business and religion.

 Belvedere College also forms the setting for part of James Joyce's semi-autobiographical novel A Portrait of the Artist as a Young Man.

 History

 Belvedere owes its origins to the efforts of John Austin who opened primary and secondary schools at Saul's Court off Fishamble Street in 1750.
 The Society of Jesus has been active in the area around Hardwicke Street since 1790.
 They founded St Francis Xavier's College in the disused Poor Clares convent on Hardwicke Street with nine students in 1832, three years after Catholic emancipation.
 In 1841, the Jesuits purchased Belvedere House on neighbouring Great Denmark Street, which gave the moved school its new name.
 George Augustus Rochfort (1738–1814), who became the second Earl of Belvedere in 1774, built Belvedere House in the 1770s, whose interior decoration was carried out by Michael Stapleton, a leading stucco craftsman of his time.

 Belvedere was caught up in the events of the 1916 Easter Rising, when it was struck by British artillery shells.
 The Jesuits at Belvedere and the neighbouring Gardiner Street Community helped the wounded and distributed food across the locality.

+A school museum and archive were opened in 2002 by former teacher Oliver Murphy, dedicated to the history of the institution and its past pupils.
+A book was also launched by Murphy in 2003, The Cruel Clouds of War which detailed the 68 former past pupils who had lost their lives in conflicts of the 20th century.

+In November 2003, a memorial was officially unveiled in the college by then Rector Fr.
+Leonard Moloney SJ, dedicated to the 68 former past pupils who had lost their lives during various wars of the 20th century including the Boer Wars, World War I, World War II, Irish War of Independence, Irish Civil War, 1916 rising and the Cyprus Emergency.

 In February 2012 Chinese Politburo member and future paramount leader Xi Jinping visited the college as part of his visit to Ireland for a special reception and performance of Riverdance in the O'Reilly theatre.
 An annual exchange with a Jesuit school in Hong Kong was one of the catalysts for this visit.

-School museum

-A school museum and archive were opened in 2002 by former teacher Oliver Murphy, dedicated to the history of the institution and its past pupils.
+Abuse of students

+In 2025, 15 Jesuit priests were named for various physical and sexual abuses of students at the school.
+Most notable was Father Jack Leonard who was Prefect of Studies (head teacher of the senior school) during the 1960s and early 1970s as well as Father Brendan Kearney and Father Joseph Marmion.